AI Agent Security

 Policy Development and Documentation

-Governance policies translate organizational values and risk tolerance into concrete operational rules for AI agents.
-Your policy framework should cover the complete agent lifecycle and address several critical domains.
-An Acceptable Use Policy defines what tasks agents are authorized to perform, what data they can access, and what actions are prohibited.
-A Decision Authority Policy establishes which decisions agents can make autonomously, which require human approval, and which are entirely off-limits to automated systems.
+Your policies need to cover the complete agent lifecycle across several domains.
+An Acceptable Use Policy defines what tasks agents can perform, what data they access, and what's prohibited.
+A Decision Authority Policy establishes which decisions are autonomous, which need human approval, and which are off-limits entirely.

-Data governance policies specific to AI agents must address data sourcing requirements, quality standards, retention limits, and cross-border data transfer restrictions.
-These policies should be granular enough to differentiate between agent types.
-A customer-facing support agent has different data governance requirements than an internal analytics agent.
-Change management policies should define the approval process for modifying agent configurations, updating prompts, adding new tools, or changing data access permissions.
-Even seemingly minor prompt changes can significantly alter agent behavior, so every change should go through a documented review and approval process.
+Data governance policies must be granular by agent type — a customer-facing support agent has different data requirements than an internal analytics agent.
+Change management policies should cover every modification to agent configs, prompts, tools, or data access.
+Even small prompt changes can significantly alter behavior, so every change goes through documented review.

-Documentation standards are a policy area that organizations consistently underestimate.
-Every AI agent should have a comprehensive technical and operational document that includes its purpose, capabilities, data access scope, decision boundaries, known limitations, and escalation procedures.
-This documentation should be reviewed and updated quarterly at minimum.
-When a compliance auditor or regulator asks how a particular AI agent operates and what safeguards are in place, your documentation should provide a complete and current answer without requiring anyone to reverse-engineer the system.
+Documentation standards are consistently underestimated.
+Every agent needs a comprehensive doc: purpose, capabilities, data access scope, decision boundaries, known limitations, and escalation procedures.
+Reviewed quarterly at minimum.
+When a regulator asks how a particular agent operates and what safeguards exist, your documentation should provide a complete answer without reverse-engineering.

 Part 3